 Ordinarily share awards are treated as earned during the period between grant and vest.
-Generally the UK tax is restricted, using time apportionment, to the UK duties undertaken in this vesting period.
+Generally, the UK tax is restricted, using time apportionment, to the UK duties undertaken in this vesting period.

-In certain circumstances it may be appropriate to consider the impact of the UK/USA double tax treaty; which can treat the award as accruing on a grant to exercise basis.
+In certain circumstances it may be appropriate to consider the impact of the UK/Australia double tax treaties.